Alexander County License Hearing Guide

 After Criminal Case Concludes

-- Classes/Programs That Must Be Completed: You may need to complete a substance abuse assessment and any recommended treatment programs.
+- Classes/Programs That Must Be Completed: The court or DMV may require you to complete a DUI education program or substance abuse treatment.

 Special Programs